XetrovTornado/StackOverflowParser/README.md

 - Posts are seperated by lines of dashes
 - Links are in parentheses
 - Searches for an answer by relevance
+- Shows date of posts
+- Ad-free

 ### Goals
 - Provide symbols for quotes and code
 - Add text-to-speech functionality
 - Handle ul and li tags
-- Show date and author of post